Philipwur/MSc-Thesis/README.md

   - Regression results hold up, but error range varies (0.666-0.4%)
 - First surface plots (both Nc and ac) (resolution of 64)

+W2
+- tested speed of vector lattice generation method (is about 225% faster with lattice vectors)

 ## Notes

 just random stuff for me, not rigourously checked